Turnaround Time Improvement

 Once stakeholders agree the process is correct, it can be employed in real-time and tested.
 Once tests are successful and iterations complete, the process can be rolled out to teams for use in the field.

-Now, instead of paper, phone calls, emails, spreadsheets, and meetings, the workflow is managed by the system, and tasks are assigned to the right people along with alerts, reminders, and escalations when needed.
+Now, instead of paper, phone calls, emails, spreadsheets, and meetings, the workflow is managed by the system, and tasks are assigned to the right people and alerts, reminders, and escalations when needed.
 As tasks are completed, the system initiates the next task, on and on, until the process is complete.

 We have a variety of resources to help you on your journey to an automated workflow.